KITchen: A Real-World Benchmark and Dataset for 6D Object Pose Estimation in Kitchen Environments: Acknowledgment

 \textit{LineMOD (LM)}~\cite{hinterstoisser2013model} comprises 15 texture-less objects with diverse shapes, colors, and sizes.
 LM provides approximately 1.2K real-world test images for each object in cluttered scenes, totaling 18241 images. \textit{LineMOD-Occluded (LMO)}~\cite{brachmann2014learning} offers pose annotations for only eight objects from the LineMOD dataset under severe occluded conditions. \textit{T-LESS}~\cite{hodan2017t} consists of 30 industrial texture-less, symmetric, and similar objects with 1296 real-world images per object, totaling around 39K images. \textit{ITODD}~\cite{drost2017introducing} provides 6D pose annotations for 28 industrial objects with less than 1K publicly available Gray-Depth validation images. \textit{Homebrewed-Database (HB)}~\cite{kaskman2019homebreweddb} comprises less than 5K real-world images as validation set for 33 objects, with only 8 of them being household objects. \textit{HOPE}~\cite{tyree20226} consists of 28 toy grocery objects that could be utilized in kitchen environments, but it provides only 238 real-world images in 50 scenes. \textit{IC-BIN}~\cite{doumanoglou2016recovering} also offers only 177 real-world test images for only 3 out of its 8 objects in multi-objects cluttered scenes with heavy occlusion to be used for the BOP challenge. \textit{TUD-L}~\cite{hodan2018bop} provides around 11K real-world images for 3 objects not placed on tables which differs this dataset from the others. \textit{MP6D}~\cite{chen2022mp6d} consists of 20.1K real-world frames for 20 symmetrical specular-reflective objects in cluttered multi-object setups with occlusion. \textit{ClearPose}~\cite{chen2022clearpose} offers about 355K real images for 63 transparent symmetrical objects in 51 cluttered scenes with diverse backgrounds and occlusion. \textit{YCB-video (YCB-V)}~\cite{xiang2017posecnn} provides 134K real-world images for 21 objects from the original YCB dataset~\cite{calli2015benchmarking}.

-\textit{KIT object models database}~\cite{kasper2012kit} was originally introduced in 2012 and offers 3D CAD models for more than 100 diverse objects, the majority of which are kitchen-related groceries.
+\textit{GraspNet-1Billion}~\cite{fang2020graspnet} contains around 97.3K RGBD images for 88 objects recorded with 2 different cameras for table-top grasping scenario with one robot arm. \textit{KIT object models database}~\cite{kasper2012kit} was originally introduced in 2012 and offers 3D CAD models for more than 100 diverse objects, the majority of which are kitchen-related groceries.
 However, it only offers very few images for each object, which makes it hard to use this dataset for 6D pose estimation with the current state-of-the-art (SOTA) data-driven 6D pose estimation approaches. \textit{KIT bimanual manipulation dataset}~\cite{KrebsMeixner2021} provides rich data for learning models of bimanual manipulation tasks from human demonstrations.
 It includes accurate whole-body motion data, hand configurations, and 6D object poses captured using various sensors.
 The dataset features 12 bimanual actions for 21 kitchen-related objects.

+An overview of available datasets for instance-level 6D pose estimation is given in~ Table~\ref{tab:dataset_comparison}.
+The overview highlights key metrics including the number of covered objects in the dataset, total image count, number of annotated objects per image, presence of multi-object setups, availability of multiple instances of the same objects, and whether the dataset was captured using a mobile robot's field of view.

 In this work, we carefully selected 111 kitchen-related objects from the YCB, KIT object dataset, and the KIT bimanual manipulation dataset to record the first-of-its-kind large-scale real-world RGBD dataset featuring multi-objects in structured cluttered setups with diverse backgrounds and lighting conditions recorded using a humanoid robot.